5 Ableist Words A Parent Should Never, Ever Say In Front Of Their Kid

 4. “Deaf” and “Blind” as Insults

 There aren’t great alternatives to these terms as insults.
-Instead, just repeat something or help someone locate something without insulting them, and teach your kid to do the same.
+Instead, just repeat something or help someone locate something without insulting them.

 If your kid has a hard time getting out of bed in the morning, wants to sit out during gym class, or whines about doing their homework, you may want to call them “lazy” — jokingly or not.
 But there are many reasons why people have trouble doing or motivating themselves to do any of these things, such as having an invisible disability that causes chronic fatigue.
-And if you call someone “lazy,” like a work friend, they may be put in the uncomfortable position of deciding whether or not to publicly reveal their health information.
+And if you call someone who isn’t your kid “lazy,” they may be put in the uncomfortable position of deciding whether or not to publicly reveal their health information.

 Insulting someone by calling them “lazy” doesn’t actually help them do what you want them to do.
-So cut the judgment and focus on saying positive things that could actually motivate someone to do what you need them to.
+So cut the judgment and focus on what you can do and say to actually motivate someone to do what you need them to.